 What is Place Value in maths?

-Place Value is simply "the value of a certain number in a particular place."
+Place Value is simply "every value in it's own particular place."

 What is the place value of 1 in the hundreds column?
 It's "place value" is 100.